Evaluating Cooling Center Coverage Using Persistent Homology of a Filtered Witness Complex: Methods

+In order to compare our topological approach against standard methods for measuring heat vulnerability, we construct a \textit{Heat Vulnerability Index (HVI)} based on the existing literature.
+Multiple methods exist for calculating HVIs in urban areas, including principal components analysis (PCA), ordered weighted averaging (OWA), hierarchical agglomerative clustering, theoretical component (TC), and unweighted $z$-scores, among others \cite{HVI_review1, HVI_review2}.
+For simplicity, we opt to use an unweighted $z$-score that is modeled after several other HVIs \cite{Christenson, Conlon, Fard}.
+In this study, the HVI map serves as a contextual overlay and comparison for our TDA analysis, providing insight into the demographics of the city under investigation.\footnote{One can construct their own contextual HVI maps using alternative variables, methods, and weights using the code in \href{https://github.com/erinponeil/Cooling_Center_Converage_TDA.git}{https://github.com/erinponeil/Cooling\_Center\_Converage\_TDA.git}.}

-To test our method against more standard approaches in this field, we compute a \textit{heat vulnerability index} (HVI).
-This is based on characteristics of the demographics and environment that have been shown to exacerbate the likelihood that a person will suffer negative health consequences from an extreme heat event.
-Due to data availability, this score is defined on census tracts, not census blocks.
-The characteristics of a census tract $T$ that we use are the typical afternoon temperature $F(T)$ in Fahrenheit, the percentage of the area not covered by tree canopy $C(T)$, and the number of younger and older residents, $Y(T)$ and $S(T)$ respectively\footnote{Note that the National Integrated Heat Health Information System defines ``young'' to mean under 5 years old and ``older'' to mean over 65 years old.}.
-The HVI score $V(T)$ of census tract is
+The HVI is based on characteristics of the demographics and environment that have been shown to exacerbate the likelihood that a person will suffer negative health consequences from an extreme heat event.
+Since the demographic data is not available at the census block level, we define this score on census tracts.
+The characteristics of a census tract $T$ that we use are the typical afternoon temperature $F(T)$ in Fahrenheit,\footnote{Note that afternoon temperature data was collected at 3pm in the respective city using a combination of Sentinel-2 satellite data and sensors mounted on the bikes and cars of volunteers \cite{heatUSUrban}} the percentage of the area not covered by tree canopy $C(T)$, and the number of younger and older residents, $Y(T)$ and $S(T)$ respectively.\footnote{Note that the National Integrated Heat Health Information System defines ``younger'' to mean under 5 years old and ``older'' to mean over 65 years old \cite{heatUSUrban}.} Because these variables have different units of measurement, we standardize them before creating a composite score.
+The HVI of census tract $T$ is

-where $\mu_F$ is the mean and $\sigma_F$ is the standard deviation of temperatures across all census tracts within a given city (other variables are defined analogously).
-This unweighted $z$-score approach is modeled after other HVI computations \cite{Christenson, Conlon, Fard}.
-We standardize the variables before creating a composite score to account for their differing units of measurement.
+where $\mu_F$ is the mean and $\sigma_F$ is the standard deviation of temperatures (other variables are defined analogously) across all census tracts in all cities studied in \cite{heatUSUrban}.
+Because the standardization is done across all cities, we can compare the HVIs across cities.